alexandreaco/kamaji_quartz/model/README-Model.txt

 	Output

 function storeEmail()

+	This function adds a user to the registration table.
+It stores their email and a regid

 	Input

 		String email - email that will be stored in the database.
 It will be retrieved when the password gets reset.

 	Output

+		Returns an md5 hash of the email as a string

 function resetPassword()

+	This function resets a user's password

 	Input